VisualFP/docs/SA/design_concept/content/results/outlook_ide.typ

 = IDE for visual functional programming

-VisualFP could be further enhanced in a future project into a visual IDE for Haskell.
+In a future project, VisualFP could be further enhanced into a visual IDE for Haskell.

-Besides the functionality already in the #ac("PoC") application, additional features offered by Haskell would also need to be implemented visually, such as an editor for Haskell-type definitions, a way to organize user definitions into modules, integration with a package manager, etc.
+Besides the functionality already implemented in the #ac("PoC") application, additional features offered by Haskell would also need to be implemented visually, such as an editor for Haskell-type definitions, a way to organize user definitions into modules, integration with a package manager, etc.